red-hat-data-services/NeMo-Guardrails/docs/configure-rails/colang/colang-2/language-reference/defining-flows.rst

         # We need to abort the flow that sent the FlowStart event since it might be waiting for it
         send StopFlow(flow_instance_uid=$event.source_flow_instance_uid)

-In the flow `'notification of undefined flow start'` we wait for an ``UnhandledEvent`` event that was triggered by a ``StartFlow`` event and will warn the user about the attempt to start an undefined flow.
+In the flow `'notification of undefined flow start'`, we wait for an ``UnhandledEvent`` event that was triggered by a ``StartFlow`` event and will warn the user about the attempt to start an undefined flow.

 Next, we will see more about how to work with :ref:`working-with-variables-and-expressions`.